What does Power Nap do?

 Power Nap checks for updates at specific intervals

-When your computer is not connected to AC power, Power Nap communicates and transfers data for a only a few minutes per Power Nap cycle.
+When your computer is not connected to AC power, Power Nap communicates and transfers data for only a few minutes per Power Nap cycle.
 When connected to AC power, communications and data transfers are continuous.

 - Mail, Notes, Contacts, Calendar, Reminders, Photo Stream, Find My Mac, and iCloud documents are checked every hour.
 To receive updates during Power Nap, Mail and Notes must be open before your Mac sleeps.